How to Hide Ownership of a Company?

-You can consult with a lawyer who can help you with this type of legal entity.
-As lawyers can provide attorney client privilege.
-If you need help with creating an Anonymous LLC, you can post your legal need on UpCounsel's marketplace.
-UpCounsel accepts only the top 5 percent of lawyers to its site.
+You can consult a lawyer who can help you with this type of legal entity.
+As lawyers can provide attorney-client privilege.
+If you need help creating an Anonymous LLC, you can post your legal need on UpCounsel's marketplace.
+UpCounsel accepts only the top 5 percent of lawyers on its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.